TL;DR

 Google Analytics comes with two plans: a free plan and a premium one called Google 360.

 The free plan is free.
 Well, kind of.
 Google Analytics collects visitor data and analyzes it to provide insight into your website’s traffic and performance.
 Google then re-uses these data to power its extensive ad tech ecosystem.
-Like other Google services, it is a privacy-invasive tool that customers pay with their data.
+Like other Google services, it is a privacy-invasive tool that customers pay with their data- or rather, with their visitors'.

 Google Analytics also features a premium plan that caters to large businesses.
-This plan offers extra features but comes with a big price tag.
+This plan offers extra features but comes with a big price tag (read: you pay with money and data).

 How much does Google 360 cost?

-Google does not publicize its pricing criteria, but Google 360 reportedly has an entry fee of $50.000 per year with additional usage-based fees.
+Google does not publicize its pricing criteria, but anedoctally, the entry fee for GA360 is somewhere around $50.000 per year, with additional usage-based fees.
 Enterprise-level customers typically negotiate the agreement directly with Google’s sales team, leading to different prices on a case-by-case basis.

 Overall, Google Analytics 4 is a powerful but pricey product aimed at enterprise-level customers.